Path Selection Policy¶

 In this example we will policy route Microsoft Remote Desktop traffic across two load balanced interfaces.
-As in the previous example, navigate to Policies > Path Selection and create a new policy.
+As in the previous example, navigate to Traffic Optimization > Path Selection and create a new policy.
 Add the rule with the following configuration:

 Save and apply the policy. flexiEdge devices with this policy installed will load balance all RDP traffic (using port 3389) across two interfaces, labeled ISP1 and ISP2.